JustKiddingCode/arpoc/docs/concepts/object.rst

 to users.
 For this included webservices we use so-called "special pages".
 A special page is protected like a normal webpage, but the content is generated by the proxy itself.
-Special pages are referenced to by a string, e.g. "userinfo" for information about the user and bound into the path tree like normal webpages, i.e. the administrator can decide on the path where this special page will be available.
+Special pages are referenced to by a string, which is not an URL, e.g. "userinfo" for information about the user and bound into the path tree like normal webpages, i.e. the administrator can decide on the path where this special page will be available.